Skip to main content

 Merging properties tells Hospitable which listings from different channels represent the same physical unit and should be treated as one.

-If you list the same property on multiple platforms (for example, Airbnb, Booking.com, or Vrbo), merging those listings ensures Hospitable manages them as a single property across your calendar, inbox, guest experience, operations, and billing.
+If you list the same property on multiple platforms (for example, Airbnb, Booking.com, or VRBO), merging those listings ensures Hospitable manages them as a single property across your calendar, inbox, guest experience, operations, and billing.

 This helps you: